 Your statement will help a potential company determine your fit within their organization.
 Please be concise when making your points and limit your statement to 500 words maximum.
-It is very important to succinctly communicate the topic of your Lunchtime Talk, which will be delivered in the TED Talk format – 20 minutes (not including Q&A).
-Letter of recommendation (on school letterhead) must be mailed and postmarked by January 31, 2016.
+It is very important to succinctly communicate the topic of your 20-minute Lunchtime Talk (not including Q&A).
+Letter of recommendation from Department Chair (on school letterhead) must be mailed and postmarked by February 12, 2016.
 Letter of recommendation is not accepted via fax or email.

 Your two-minute video will also help a potential company determine your fit within their organization.
 Videos shot with a cell phone or a computer’s webcam are acceptable.
+If using a camera or phone, please hold horizontally.
 We are not looking for sleek, professional videos.
 Videos must cover one of the following topics below:

 - Most interesting teaching moment or research finding in your career